rust-lang/book/2018-edition/src/ch19-06-macros.md

     * Attribute-like macros
     * Function-like macros

-We'll talk about each of these in turn, but first, why do we even need macros when we already have functions?
+We’ll talk about each of these in turn, but first, why do we even need macros when we already have functions?

 ### The Difference Between Macros and Functions